sdv-dev/SDV/docs/getting_started/install.rst

     git checkout stable
     make install

-.. note:: The ``master`` branch of the SDV repository contains the latest development version.
+.. note:: The ``main`` branch of the SDV repository contains the latest development version.
           If you want to install the latest stable version, make sure not to omit the ``git checkout stable`` indicated above.